 Real Students, Real Change: How Students’ Lives Can Transform Higher Education

 The ACE2019 closing plenary featured a conversation among a diverse student panel—including Sophia Norcott and Brendyn Melugin, ACE’s 2018 Students of the Year—moderated by John B. King Jr., president and CEO of The Education Trust, on how to get students across the completion finish line.
-Video of the session will be available soon.
+Click here for video of the full session.

 Monday, March 11